-Depending on where you end up going to college, having a car may be completely necessary or not even allowed.
-Small, residential colleges tend not to let students bring their cars to campus without express permission from the school, and there usually has to be a reason why having a car is necessary.
+Depending on where you end up going to college, having a car may be completely necessary or not allowed at all.
+Small, residential colleges tend not to let students bring their cars to campus without express permission from the school, and there usually has to be a compelling reason why having a car is necessary.
 At a large, urban university, though, a car may make your life easier, especially if you have a commute between home and school.
 Be prepared to pay.
 Unfortunately, parking rarely comes free.

 Can I bring a car to campus?

-Yes and no. Generally, freshmen are not allowed to have cars on campus, while upperclassmen may get a bit more leeway.
+Yes and no. Generally, freshmen are not allowed to have cars on campus, while upperclassmen may get a bit more freedom.
 This differs between institutions of different sizes.
-A small liberal arts college may not allow anyone to bring a car to campus because the school is very walkable and off-campus transportation is provided by the school.
+A small liberal arts college may not allow anyone to bring a car to campus because the school is very walkable and off-campus transportation is provided.
 Students may live close enough to grocery stores and coffee shops off campus that the most they will need is a bike.

 What if I need a car on campus for medical reasons?